PaulLeCam/react-leaflet/UPGRADING.md

 This release makes internal changes to the folders exposed:

-- The `src` folder is not longer exported in the npm package, the added `es` one should be consumed instead if you want to support modules.
+- The `src` folder is no longer exported in the npm package, the added `es` one should be consumed instead if you want to support modules.
-- The `lib` and  `dist` folders are not longer exported in the GitHub repository, use the npm package instead if you need to access them.
+- The `lib` and  `dist` folders are no longer exported in the GitHub repository, use the npm package instead if you need to access them.

 ## v1.5